titobrasolin-ke/urbandatasetgateway-client-python/docs/UrbanDatasetGatewayApi.md

 # **test**
 > TestGet200Response test(body=body)

-The \"test\" method allows a client to test the online presence of the RESTful web service.
-It is the only web service method that can be retrieved either with a GET and with a POST.
+Test the presence of the web service

 ### Example